vindarel/lisp-journey/content/pythonVSlisp.md

 - we missed visually nice, practical content on the web, even though there are many books (fixed or at least better)
 - CL missed a package manager for some time behind other languages, that's now fixed.
-- I reckon CL is still quite hard for the web, it doesn't have a killer web framework (though maybe Weblocks soon©), hence no hype.
+- I reckon CL is still quite hard for the web, it doesn't have a killer web framework (though maybe [Weblocks](http://40ants.com/weblocks/quickstart.html) soon©, an isomorphic web framework), hence no hype.
 - CL seems to be used for big, non-trivial projects, hence it gets no easy hype.
 - we have no entity doing marketing.
 We are seeing the Common Lisp foundation pairing with sponsors now.
 - other reasons: it may be hard (or harder than the concurrence) to